kentcdodds/cloc/README.md

                              files with identical contents multiple times
                              (if such duplicates exist).
    --stdin-name=<file>       Give a file name to use to determine the language
                              for standard input.
+(Use - as the input name to receive source code via STDIN.)
    --strip-comments=<ext>    For each file processed, write to the current
                              directory a version of the file which has blank lines and comments removed.
 The name of each stripped file is the original file name with .<ext> appended to it.
 It is written to the current directory unless --original-dir is on.
-   --original-dir            [Only effective in combination with
-                             --strip-comments]  Write the stripped files
-                             to the same directory as the original files.
    --sum-reports             Input arguments are report files previously
                              created with the --report-file option.
 Makes
                              a cumulative set of results containing the